top of page

 The old carbs debate is getting kind of.... old.... but pet food manufacturers and veterinary nutritionists are no closer to reaching an agreement.
 Why?

 Feline nutritional needs aren't as extensively researched as the domestic dog, which has been around for an estimated 30,000 years longer than cats and represent a larger share of the market.
-So too, cats are obligate carnivores with unique dietary requirements - this doesn't mean they can only eat meat, but they do need meat to survive.
+Cats are obligate carnivores with unique dietary requirements - this doesn't mean they can only eat meat, but they do need meat to survive.

 Cat with tabby and white fur climbing a tree branch, looking alert.

-Many studies are carried out or financed by pet food companies themselves, plus they own a large portion of the veterinary industry.
+Many studies are carried out or financed by pet food companies, plus they own a large portion of the veterinary industry.
 Based on these factors, I wonder how transparent they are in relation to the answers they provide to the public?

 Nevertheless, there seems to be a lot of focus on carbohydrate digestibility and metabolism rather than the actual benefits.
 Not to mention the long-term health effects, which is what we'll be covering in this article.